ColeBardin/ECEC201/README.md

 Project 2 was to write a file compression and decompression software using run length encoding.
 This program can also generate a testfile and perform a hex dump of a given file

 Usage: `./rle -d|-g|-c|-x <filename.ext>`

+I got 10% off because I switched 2 lines of code.
+When rle file is invalid, it accidentally creates empty file